Creating an account

 Pre-pay for 6 or 12 months via bank transfer

-We introduced the Impact Grant Program, which provides a free account upgrade and support to students and members of grassroots or volunteer organizations who are making a difference in their communities but might have difficulty paying to upgrade their account.
-To learn more about the program and to see if you qualify, please visit the program page.
+We introduced the Impact Grant Program, which provides a free account upgrade and support to students and members of grassroots or volunteer organizations who are making a difference in their communities but might have difficulty paying to upgrade their accounts.
+To learn more about the program and see if you qualify, please visit the program page.